Look What You've Done

 "Look What You've Done" is a song by Australian rock band Jet, released on 8 March 2004 as the third international and fourth US single from their debut studio album, Get Born (2003).
 The single was initially issued in the United Kingdom in March before being released in Australia the following month.
 In the United States, it was serviced to rock radio formats in October 2004.

 "Look What You've Done" is Jet's highest-charting single in Australia, peaking at number 14 on the ARIA Singles Chart.
-The song was ranked number 24 on Triple J's Triple J's Hottest 100 of 2004, Australia's largest annual music poll.
+The ballad was ranked number 24 on Triple J's Triple J's Hottest 100 of 2004, Australia's largest annual music poll.
 In addition to its Australian success, "Look What You've Done" became a top-40 hit in Canada, New Zealand, the United Kingdom, and the United States.

+Live performances

+"Look What You've Done" was performed live for the first time on Saturday Night Live on 13 December 2003.
+Jet performed the song at benefit concert Live 8 on 2 July 2005.
+The song was also performed live at the Fuji Rock Festival in 2017.

 Music videos

 Two music videos were made for the song: One was of the band playing in a forest with animated creatures and a creature abducting them; the other video had band members playing in a white room, surrounded by photos of themselves.